RolandKhin/HubSoft/README.md

 ### What is this repository for? ###

-* Quick summary
+* This is our B2B customer facing portal which integrates with Hubsoft, our B2B web application.
-* Version
+* 1.0.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
+* Setup
 * Configuration
-* Dependencies
-* Database configuration
 * How to run tests
 * Deployment instructions